CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

   **Note:** Microsoft 365 sign in instructions will be provided to you by your instructor.

 - The username of the Global Administrator (MOD Administrator) is **admin@&lt;YourTenant&gt;.onmicrosoft.com**.

+>   Note :
+Please note that odl_userXXXXX@<YourTenant>.onmicrosoft.com is your administrator user and you should use odl_userXXXXX@<YourTenant>.onmicrosoft.com in place of MOD Administrator (admin@<YourTenant>.onmicrosoft.com) throughout this lab

 - **&lt;YourTenant&gt;.onmicrosoft.com** - This is the domain associated with the Microsoft 365 tenant that was provided by the lab hosting provider.
 The first part of this domain name (&lt;YourTenant&gt;) is the unique tenant ID provided by the lab hosting provider.
 The &lt;YourTenant&gt; portion of the tenant ID, which is the tenant suffix ID, will be unique for each student.